johtj/Misu_summer_2020/README.md

         python3 Code/main.py

-        this should run the program
+        this should run the program.
+When the program runs the plot names of the created plots should be prnted in the terminal.

 -----------------------------------------------------